BegumDev/ReviewHubMS3/README.md

 * ### Future Features
     * Due to time constraints, the following features could not be added but will be enabled in the future;
         1. Edit own details and delete own account.
-        2. Search functionality with filter options.
+        2. Filter options within the search functionality.
         3. Image incorporation for each review.